Snowman Cookies

 Making These Snowman Cookies in Advance and Storage Tips

-You can store frosted cookies in an airtight container for up to 2 days at room temperature, 5 days in the fridge, or the freezer for a month.
+You can store frosted cookies in an airtight container for up to 2 days at room temperature, 5 days in the fridge, or in the freezer for a month.

 If you want to stack the cookies on top of one another, I recommend chilling them thoroughly before doing so and adding a layer of parchment paper between them.
 The buttercream will firm up when it’s chilled, but won’t set hard like royal icing.